gaultier/blog/wayland_from_scratch.md

 We need to synchronize the access between the two so that presenting the frame does not happen while we are still drawing it, and Wayland has us covered here.

 First, we need to create this buffer.
 We are going to make it easier for us by using a fixed size.
-Wayland is going to send us 'resize' events, which we will acknowledge but without changing a thing.
+Wayland is going to send us 'resize' events, whenever the window size changes, which we will acknowledge and ignore.
 This is done here just to simplify a bit the article, obviously in a real application, you would resize the buffer.

 First, we introduce a struct that will hold all of the client-side state so that we remember which resources have created so far.
 We also need a super simple state machine for later to track whether the surface (i.e. the 'frame' data) should be drawn to, as mentioned: